 If you need to deep clean your griddle, there are some eco-friendly ways to do it: lemon juice and vinegar.

-Lemon juice and vinegar have powerful acids which can break down stubborn fats and oils, making them a much more eco-friendly solution than using chemicals.
+Lemon juice and vinegar have powerful acids that can break down stubborn fats and oils, making them a much more eco-friendly solution than using chemicals.

 What you’ll need: